tahaafzal5/the-rust-programming-language/Notes.md

         ```

 ### Tuple Structs
-* Tuple structs have the added meaning the struct name provides, but don't have names with each field in the struct; rather each field just has types.
+* Tuple structs have the added meaning the struct name provides, but they don't have names with each field in the struct; rather each field just has types.
 * Tuple structs are useful when you want to give the whole tuple a name and make the tuple a different type from other tuples.
 * Each tuple struct is its own type even when the types of the fields in structs might be the same.
 * We can use the index after the `.` to access each field.